DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

-These groups claimed, without any evidence, that communist agents had infiltrated the media, the courts, and the elite in Brazil, who in turn manipulated the election to ensure Lula da Silva's victory.
+These groups claimed, without any evidence, that communist agents had infiltrated the media, the courts, and the elite in Brazil, who in turn manipulated the election to ensure Lula da Silva\'s victory.
 They claimed that communist agents had secret rooms inside the Brazilian Superior Electoral Court (TSE), contaminated electronic voting machines with malware, and also helped to spread disinformation against Bolsonaro and his supporters to justify their actions.
-They argue, based on an obscure interpretation of Article 142 of the Brazilian constitution, that the army's true mission was to moderate between the legislative, executive, and judicial powers.[^11] However, their true plan was to instigate social chaos by paralyzing roads, attacking the seat of government power, stopping public services, and through enough pressure, forcing Lula da Silva to call the army so they could overthrow its commander-in-chief and president and thus declare military rule.
+They argue, based on an obscure interpretation of Article 142 of the Brazilian constitution, that the army\'s true mission was to moderate between the legislative, executive, and judicial powers.[^11] However, their true plan was to instigate social chaos by paralyzing roads, attacking the seat of government power, stopping public services, and through enough pressure, forcing Lula da Silva to call the army so they could overthrow its commander-in-chief and president and thus declare military rule.

 In this turmoil, fake news played a decisive role in the failed coup